medialab/xan/docs/cmd/hist.md

     --scale <scale>          Apply a scale to the values.
 Can be one of "lin", "log", "log2", "log10" or "log(custom_base)" like "log(2.5)".
                              [default: lin]
+    --log                    Use a log scale, shorthand for --scale=log.

 Common options:
     -h, --help             Display this message